 Instructions

-- Blend.
-Add all the ingredients into a high-speed blender and blend until completely smooth and frothy.
+- Blend the ingredients.
+Add the almond milk, cacao powder, and maple syrup to a high-speed blender and blend on high until completely smooth and frothy.

 - Serve hot or warm, straight out of the blender.